 Bio X4 is a weight loss supplement manufactured by a brand called Nucific which is primarily formulated with probiotics.
 The brand claims that this product also supports digestion.

-In this article we’ll review the ingredients in Bio X4 based on medical research to determine whether it’s likely to be safe and effective.
-The supplement is relatively expensive at $99 per bottle, so for that price consumers should expect a premium, potent formulation.
+In this article we’ll review the ingredients in Bio X4 based on published medical research to provide our determination on whether or not this supplement likely to be safe and effective for weight loss.

 Ingredient Review - Probiotic Blend